 - Additionally, the information booth "Future Fish" accompanied all events and helped participants make a connection between scientific findings and sustainable consumption in their own lives

 The project was funded by the German Federal Ministry for Education and Research (BMBF) as part of the Science Year 2016*2017 – Seas and Oceans.

 Ecologic Institute and "A Taste of the Future of the Seas"

-All project events will take place in German.
+All project events took place in German.